damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.html.md

 #### Senior UX Designer

+* Approaches the design of GitLab from a holistic and comprehensive perspective
-* Deeply understands the needs/issues of GitLab users
+* Deeply understands the needs and issues of GitLab users
 * Proposes, implements, and leads significant improvements to GitLab UX
 * Mentors more junior UX designers
-* Delegates work to more junior UX designers as needed/appropriate
+* Delegates work to more junior UX designers as appropriate
 * Has deep knowledge of GitLab UX history and direction
 * Serves as the go-to person with UX decisions
 * Improves other UX designers productivity through better tools and workflow